Samagra-Development/Samagra-Website/src/pages/project/kumbh-sahaiyak.md

   backgroundImage: /img/k1.jpg
   isVisible: true
   infoCard:
-    title: ""
+    title: Maha Kumbh 2025 was attended by 65 Crore+ individuals
-    description: ""
+    description: The 2025 Mahakumbh in Prayagraj set a record as one of the largest human gatherings, with over 660 million (66 crore) people attending over 45 days.
   items:
-    - title: India, with its sheer size, diversity and complexity, has the potential to be the AI use case capital of the world
+    - title: India with its population has the potential to be the AI use case capital of the world
       image: /img/chatgpt-image-apr-24-2026-12_37_40-pm.png
-    - title: Building solutions in the local context, with appropriate guardrails, and deployed on domestic AI infrastructure, is critical.
+    - title: Building solutions in the local context & deployed on domestic AI infra, is critical
-      image: ""
+      image: /img/chatgpt-image-apr-27-2026-01_47_27-pm.png
-    - title: Need to advance government priority of Aatmanirbhar Bharat via use of sovereign AI infrastructure.
+    - title: Need to advance priority of Aatmanirbhar Bharat via use of sovereign AI infrastructure.
 programHighlightsSection:
   title: Program Highlights
   backgroundImage: /img/kumbh-picture-2.jpg